carlyh-micb/test_website/README.md

 # Website

 Main page is index.md, all other webpage content is in _pages.
+Then modify top level links with _layouts/default.html

 * [English site](https://climatesmartagrifood.ca/)
 * [French site](https://agrintelligenteclimat.ca/)